baij02/web.github.io/_includes/README.md

 * Dark color scheme
 * Consistent and attractive `About me` page

-I encourage the use of this webpage as a template for your own academic website.
+To use of this webpage as a template for your own academic website.
 The remainder of this document describes how to do this.
 Broadly speaking, there are three steps: